Salisbury, Queensland: Facilities

 Major features of the area include Toohey Forest, Toohey Mountain, The Construction Training Centre, SkillsTech Australia (Salisbury Campus), Brisbane Christian College, Life Church, Russ Hall Park and a number of local schools, shops, aged care facilities, clubs and sporting facilities.
 The area is serviced by both a railway station and a number of bus routes connecting to Brisbane central business district and surrounding areas.

 Salisbury railway station provides access to regular Queensland Rail City network services to Brisbane and Beenleigh.

 The book publishing company Boolarong Press has its headquarters in the suburb.

+Salisbury also has many public parks throughout the suburb.
+These include of: